 In Harbor Islands, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Harbor Islands is very tight compared to the demand for property here.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 0 residents per square mile, Harbor Islands is less crowded than 100.0% of all U.S. neighborhoods.
+This neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 0 people per square mile living here, this neighborhood is less crowded than 100.0% of America.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The Harbor Islands neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 One of the notable things about Harbor Islands is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, with a real estate vacancy rate of only 0.0%, the Harbor Islands neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.